kajamia/ASC-bla/docs/pyreference.rst

         B = LapackLU(A)

-    Using a LapackLU object, you are able to access every function of the C++ LapackLU class using the dot operator:
+    Using a LapackLU object, you are able to access every function of the C++ LapackLU class using the dot operator.
+The following functions are available:
         - Inverse
         - Solve
         - LFactor
         - UFactor
         - PFactor

+    Some examples:

     .. code-block::